-We are also opting for a pillars approach to building the plan, in which a limited number (3 to 5) of focused strategic imperatives, that are broad yet pointed, can be used to direct choices and actions for the greatest, strategic benefit of the community.
+We took a pillars approach to building the plan, in which we identified 5 focused strategic imperatives, that are broad yet pointed, and can be used to direct choices and actions for the greatest, strategic benefit of the community.
 These are complemented by our mission, vision, and values.
-This approach provides potential for action and change, but requires effective communication so that members of the community feel included.
+This approach provides potential for action and change but requires effective communication so that members of the community feel included.

 Let’s keep it simple!
 As important as it is, the strategic planning exercise should not call upon our community in a way that interferes with teaching, learning and research.
 It is intended to be a framework to help us plan for our future, seize opportunities, and navigate change together.